-Infographic: The real costs of ELK Log Management
+Infographic: The real costs of ELK (Elastic Stack) Log Management

 Elastic Stack (aka ELK Stack) appears on many companies’ log management short lists.
 But our ELK log management total cost of ownership (TCO) analysis shows that a business with average daily log volumes growing from 100 GB to 800 GB over a four-year period will likely spend close to $4.2 million to operate and maintain a production-grade Elastic Stack.

 You can see all of the cost drivers involved in managing ELK and running it for log management in the infographic below: